 From these interviews, it’s evident that the leaders we spoke to place a clear focus on appealing to the people behind IT jobs through many different strategies rather than approaching the talent pool with a one-size-fits-all perspective.
 It’s tempting to view an IT team as a faceless group of talented, interchangeable pieces, but the CIOs and technology leaders we spoke to demonstrate that good hiring and management strategies foster empowerment, innovation and a high degree of freedom within their teams.
 The responses from the executives we spoke to also show that while there are some strategies that may be universal (and good talent is always essential), there is no cookie-cutter approach that can be copied and pasted to fill out IT teams.
 Working to blend technology and business success is a difficult, complex process, and hiring a team of technology employees is no different.
 In the hierarchy of the most important tasks that CIOs do, fully staffing an IT team ranks at or near the top.

-As 2018 matures and gradually gives way to 2019, the demand for IT talent will only continue to grow.
+As 2021 matures, the demand for IT talent will only continue to grow.
 Employers are smart to look to local colleges and universities for future hires, and this strategy, along with ideas like developing talent internally and building a desirable culture, will continue to be vitally important in the coming years.
 However, these hiring strategies all come from a similar mindset: prioritizing the people – through a variety of different means – who supply the skills and expertise that are in such high demand.
 This approach guides the hiring practices of the CIOs that we spoke to for the National CIO Review, and it should continue to form the basis of successful IT talent acquisition going forward.